 This massive event was bigger than the Great Hanshin quake that devastated Kobe in 1995.
 Its economic impact may be less severe.
 The 1995 earthquake ranked among the most economically costly of modern earthquake disasters.
 Don’t donate money to Japan.
 Individuals are doing it, banks are doing it — faced with the horrific news and pictures from Japan, everybody wants to do something, and the obvious thing to do is to donate money to some relief fund or other.

 Please don’t.
 We went through this after the Haiti earthquake, and all of the arguments which applied there apply to Japan as well.
 Earmarking funds is a really good way of hobbling relief organizations and ensuring that they have to leave large piles of money unspent in one place while facing urgent needs in other places.
 And as Matthew Bishop and Michael Green said last year, we are all better at responding to human suffering caused by dramatic, telegenic emergencies than to the much greater loss of life from ongoing hunger, disease and conflict.
 Japanese politician defends use of sex slaves.

-Updated 11 hours 15 minutes ago One of Japan's rising political stars has sparked controversy by saying the use of wartime sex slaves was necessary for brave soldiers risking their lives.
+Updated Tue 14 May 2013, 7:56am AEST One of Japan's rising political stars has sparked controversy by saying the use of wartime sex slaves was necessary for brave soldiers risking their lives.
 It is believed thousands of women were forced to serve as Japanese army "comfort women" during World War II.
 Around three quarters of comfort women died, while many survivors were left scarred and infertile.
 Speaking to reporters, Osaka mayor Toru Hashimoto said Japan needed to reflect on and apologise for the massive pain it inflicted during the war.
-But he went on to say that the use of comfort women was necessary for brave soldiers who were risking their lives.